damianolodi/damianolodi/content/notes/python/general-regular-expressions.md

 - `&` &rarr; matches the **end** of the string.
 - `*` &rarr; (used after a special character or group) tells to search for whichever number of characters (_repeated matches_), e.g.
   - `Py.*n` can match both `Python` and `Pygmalion`.
-  - **WARNING:** while searching, it try to replace as many characters as possible (_greedy_).
+  - **WARNING:** while searching, it tries to replace as many characters as possible (_greedy_).
 - `re_1|re_2` &rarr; matches both defined regex.

-Python regex implementation accept also two more qualifiers:
+Python regex implementation accepts also two more qualifiers:

 - `+` &rarr; matches **one or more occurrences** of the character that come before.
 - `?` &rarr; matches **0 or 1 occurrence** of the character before it.